The RCP Toolkit

 Implementation Guidance

-The Guidance contains an overview of key concepts needed to understand the critical role that due diligence-aligned contracts play in promoting better HREDD, better HRE outcomes, and better legal compliance.
+The Investor Guidance on Responsible Contracting contains an overview of key concepts needed to understand the critical role that due diligence-aligned contracts play in promoting better HREDD, better HRE outcomes, and better legal compliance.
 It also includes several practical tools, including questions that investors can use in their dialogues with companies, a template shareholder resolution, a template investor engagement letter, and sample responses to frequent pushback (“FPBs”) from companies.

-To access the Investor Guidance, click here
+To access the Investor Guidance, click here.

-Policy
+Policy Briefs

-• What the EU Corporate Sustainability Due Diligence Directive (CSDDD) Says About Contracts
+What the EU Corporate Sustainability Due Diligence Directive (CSDDD) Says About Contracts

 This Policy Brief analyzes the content of the newly adopted EU Corporate Sustainability Due Diligence Directive (CSDDD) with respect to commercial contracts.
 On July 5, 2024, the CSDDD was published in the Official Journal of the European Union.
 It will enter into force on July 25, 2024 and Member States will have to transpose the Directive into national law by July 26, 2026.
 Now that the text is finalized, we can review its requirements with respect to commercial contracts—one of the key tools that companies are expected to employ in meeting their human rights and environmental due diligence (HREDD) obligations.

-To access the RCP Policy Brief click here
+To access the RCP Policy Brief click here.